davidabou/davidabou/README.md

-# Hello, I'm Nethriis! 👋
+# Hello, I'm David! 👋

 I'm a computer science student deeply fascinated by all things technology.
 Here, you'll find a variety of projects that I've worked on, showcasing my skills and interests in the ever-evolving tech landscape.